 02 May National Advocacy Summit 2019: We Are Fighting for You

-Susan G. Komen San Diego is at the National Advocacy Summit 2019 in Washington D.C. because enough is enough.
+Susan G. Komen San Diego was at the National Advocacy Summit on May 2nd, 2019 in Washington D.C. because enough is enough.
 Children need their mothers, brothers need their sisters, and mothers need their daughters.
-That is why we are calling on Members of Congress to put women first and give them the care they deserve.
+That is why we called on Members of Congress to put women first and give them the care they deserve.